 TRA Gap Cover

 At Total Risk Administrators, we have tailored our gap cover to have no general three-month waiting period.
 And, if you can provide proof of a pre-existing medical expense shortfall policy alongside an active membership not longer than 90 days prior, the pre-existing condition waiting periods may be reduced or waived.

 If needed, we will gladly provide more information and a comprehensive breakdown of TRA’s waiting periods to ensure that you get the full picture before deciding on which option might be best suited to you and your personal needs.

 So what exactly is an exclusion?
 This is applicable to specific procedures or treatments that are not covered by your gap cover benefit.
 This can include procedures like cosmetic surgery or certain dental procedures.
 With this, the importance of reading the fine print when applying for a gap cover could not be further emphasised.
 It must be noted that a gap cover provider also reserves the right to refuse to cover you due to non-compliance with your medical aid scheme rules or authorisation procedures.

 What Happens In The Case of a Foreigner?

-If you’re a non South African citizen and you plan to stay in the country for a long period of time, most medical aid schemes will allow you to join as long as there is a South Afarican bank account to pay for the cover, even if the account doesn’t belong to that foreigner.
-Provided that you have a valid passport and hold a current Visa.
-However if you are a holiday maker you would need to rely on travel insurance should you find yourself in a medical pickle.
+If you are a non-South African citizen and you plan to stay in the country for a long period of time, most medical aid schemes will allow you to join as long as there is a South African bank account that is able to pay for the cover.
+This is applicable even if the account doesn’t belong to that foreigner themself but still exists as a source of funds to cover the monthly costs of medical coverage.